itsyaboyrocket/testtown2012patcher/README.md

 ## Instructions:
 * Create a file in your Toontown Launcher directory named "parameters.txt"
 * Inside of the text document, add the following line:
+* Put the start-game.bat in the root of your TestTown 2012 client.

 ```
 PATCHER_BASE_URL=http://yourwebsitehere.com/launcher/current